Somewhat Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For postsecondary communications teachers, all seven sources had data but split sharply on AI exposure: AI Resilience Model and Will Robots Take My Job saw low AI risk, while Anthropic and Microsoft rated it high, putting confidence at medium-high.
-Weak hiring outlook from BLS dragged the score down, landing this career at "Somewhat Resilient."
+For postsecondary communications teachers, all seven sources had data but split sharply on AI exposure: AI Resilience Model and Will Robots Take My Job saw low AI risk, while Anthropic and Microsoft rated exposure high, so confidence lands at medium-high.
+Weak hiring outlook from BLS pulled the score down, leaving this career "Somewhat Resilient."

 AI Resilience Report forCommunications Teachers, Postsecondary